 The MSA program runs for seven weeks offering highly intensive course work in Arabic.
 Each day, students receive 6 hours of classroom instruction in MSA, in which Colloquial Lebanese Arabic is integrated.
 Classes run daily from Monday to Friday, offering 30 hours of classroom instruction each week.
 The total of 186 hours of MSA and Colloquial instruction is the equivalent of 9 credit hours at AUB, which may be transferred to other universities.

 Instructors use the Georgetown Arabic language textbooks by Brustad, al-Batal, and al-Tonsi.
 Textbooks are complemented with supplementary materials to enrich the students knowledge in the Arabic language and culture.

 The program is highly demanding, so students are expected to be totally committed, attending classes and doing homework on a daily basis.
-The typical daily workload in the CAMES summer Arabic program entails 6 hours of classroom instruction (MSA & Colloquial) and a minimum of 4 to 5 hours of home work.
+The typical daily workload in the CAMES summer Arabic program for both MSA and Colloquial entails 6 hours of classroom instruction and a minimum of 4 to 5 hours of home work.

 The CAMES Summer Arabic Program gives admission priority to academics and students who are taking the course as part of their academic careers.
 All applicants are required to have completed at least one semester of college or university study or the equivalent before being accepted.
 Students who are accepted will sit for a placement exam on the first day of the program.
 This exam, together with the information to be provided in the application about the student's knowledge of Arabic and the Arabic writing sample required will determine the level of Arabic instruction appropriate for the applicant.